Skip to main content

 The online SPD module in PCS supports this by allowing bidders to save previously used answers and evidence within a supplier profile.
 This enables them to recall their saved answers when completing future SPD (Scotland) requests.

-Climate Examples
+Climate Requirement Examples

-Climate Change Guidance documents Climate Change Adaptation, Carbon in Production and Climate and Energy hosted on Sustainable Procurement Toolseach include an annex of example procurement clauses and KPIs relating to climate that you could also ask of bidders, as appropriate
+Climate Change Guidance documents Climate Change Adaptation, Carbon in Production and Climate and Energy hosted on Sustainable Procurement Toolseach include an annex of example procurement clauses and KPIs relating to climate that you could also ask of bidders, as appropriate.

 Some other examples can be found in the table below:

-What practical steps/activities and changes your organisation can make to what you do now
+What practical steps/activities and changes your organisation can make to what you do now?

 • Use recycled products